-Truly, the PTPTN education loan is a blessing to many Malaysians, as it allows them to pursue higher education without worrying about the cost of their education.
+Truly, the PTPTN education loan is a blessing to many Malaysians.
+It allows them to pursue higher education without worrying about the cost of their education.

-However, since then, we have also seen too many Malaysians shirk their responsibilities of repaying their loans, which has affected PTPTN’s ability to continue on its intended purpose.
+However, since then, we have also seen too many Malaysians shirk their responsibilities of repaying their loans.
+This has affected PTPTN’s ability to continue on its intended purpose.
 In fact, to date PTPTN has over RM40 billion in unpaid loans.

-One thing you have to understand about PTPTN is that it’s a revolving loan scheme, which means that it relies on the payments of current borrowers to provide loans for future prospective students.
+One thing you have to understand about PTPTN is that it’s a revolving loan scheme.
+This means that it relies on the payments of current borrowers to provide loans for future prospective students.

 This means that when we default on our PTPTN repayments, we are actively sabotaging a future student’s prospects of getting a PTPTN loan.

 Therefore, it is in the interest of all Malaysians for us to start repaying our PTPTN loans as soon as possible.

 How to start repaying your PTPTN loans